One of the most important things to remember when it comes to safety, your vehicle and driving on the road, is the condition of your tyres.

 When it comes to driving a lease vehicle, many drivers ask the question: Whose responsibility is it to replace the tyres on a lease vehicle?

-To help explain the rules around tyre replacement, we have put together a short guide to explain whose responsibility is it to replace the tyres on a lease vehicle and what tyre brands are permitted.
+To help explain the rules around tyre replacement, stock car leasing specialist, Nationwide Vehicle Contracts, has put together a short guide to explain whose responsibility is it to replace the tyres on a lease vehicle and what tyre brands are permitted.

 We have also included detail on how to spot when a tyre needs changing alongside how to safely change one.

-For drivers who take out a lease contract with Nationwide Vehicle Contracts, you have the option to include a maintenance package in the contract for a fixed monthly fee so you can rest assured that you have complete cover during the term of your contract.
+For drivers who take out a car lease special offer with Nationwide Vehicle Contracts, you have the option to include a maintenance package in the contract for a fixed monthly fee so you can rest assured that you have complete cover during the term of your contract.

 Full details of the Maintenance Package can be found here, and it includes all routine servicing, replacement tyres (depending on funder) and other repair costs that might be required during the length of the leasing contract.
 This is addition to the to full UK manufacturer's warranty and at least 12 months roadside assistance and recovery that come with all new vehicles as standard.